Jakarta-Bandung is a proposed high-speed rail project in Indonesia, connecting the capital city of Jakarta to the textile hub of Bandung.

 Daily passenger flow on the rail link is expected to be 44,000 on average, with this number increasing in later years.

-Travel time between the two central hubs will be reduced to 36min from the original 3h-5h.
+Travel time between the two central hubs will be reduced to 36 minutes from the original three to five hours.

 The high-speed railway will have four stations along its route.
 One of the stations will be in Gambir, a major station located in the executive zone close to Monas, and expected to witness a huge passenger flow.